1. Introduction

 Practical Example

-- Clean thoroughly to remove any debris.
+- Thoroughly clean the surface to eliminate any debris.

-- Apply a primer if necessary.
+- Apply a primer if needed.

 2. What is Clear Coat and Its Role in Automotive Painting?